 The SPI mold finish ratings allow you to specify a general mold surface finish.
-The final part quality finish will vary with material and mold quality.High Quality, Optical Quality
+The finish is a call-out on the mold itself, not on the finished product as the final part finish will vary with processing, plastic material, mold quality and mold steel.
+If you need exact texture matching of plastic parts then a more detailed standard is required.High Quality, Optical Quality

 - SPI Finish A-1 — Grade #3, 6000 Grit Diamond Buff

 - SPI Finish A-2 — Grade #6, 3000 Grit Diamond Buff

 - SPI Finish A-3 — Grade #15, 1200 Grit Diamond Buff

 - SPI Finish B-1 — 600 Grit Paper

 - SPI Finish B-2 — 400 Grit Paper